-1. Introduction and Policy Statement 3 2.
-Values Informing Practice 3-4 3.
-Protecting People's Rights and the Role of the Rights Review Committee 5 4.
-From Challenging Behaviour to Behaviours of Concern 6 Section 2 - Listening and Responding 5.
-Positive Behaviour Support 7 6.
-Listening to the Person with Behaviours of Concern 8 7.
-Step by Step Guide in responding to Behaviours of Concern 8 8.
-Responses are informed by a Low Arousal Approach 10 9.
-Development of a Personal Risk Management Plan (PRMP) 11 10.
-Developing a Behaviour Support Plan/Stress Management Plan 12 11.
-Supporting the Supporters 16 Section 3 - Restrictive Practices 12.
-What are Restrictive Practices 18 13.
-Use of Restraint in Western Care Association 19 14.
-Types of Restraint (Physical, Mechanical, Chemical, Environmental) 20 15.
-Bibliography and References 25
+1. Introduction and Policy Statement

+2. Values Informing Practice

+4. From Challenging Behavior to Behaviors of Concern

+Section 2 - Listening and Responding

+5. Positive Behavior Support6

+6. Listening to the Person with Behaviors of Concern

+7. BSS Method of Engagement Adult Services9

+8. BSS Method of Engagement Children's Services

+9. Responses are informed by a Low Arousal Approach

+10 .
+Development of a Personal Risk Management Plan (PRMP)

+11. Developing a Behavior Support Plan

+12. Supporting the Supporters

+Bił Bibliography and References